 Next, she had them sign a few documents, clearing up a few remaining points of an administrative nature, including details of their dormitory rooms.
 She placed the papers safely in a drawer, walked back around to her chair, and sat.

 “Very good.
 That will be all for now.
 Go and get settled in at the dormitory, I’m sure you must be tired after your flight.
 You will have a mentor each for your first week here, they will be along to see you shortly.”
-Amanda pulled some papers from another drawer, clearly indicating their meeting was over.
+Amanda pulled turned her attention to the slim monitor on her desk, indicating their meeting was over.